1auto1111/BlackField/README.md

 # Hack The Box — Blackfield

-Main roadblock beginners would face is LSASS, would recommaned taking a look before moving on with the machine
+!!! important note for beginners, would recommened talking a look at LSASS before moving on with this.

 ## Overview
-**Blackfield** is a Windows Active Directory machine from Hack The Box that focuses on AD enumeration, abusing Kerberos pre-authentication, SMB share analysis, and privilege escalation within a domain environment.
+**Blackfield** is a retired **Hard** Windows Active Directory machine from Hack The Box.
+The box simulates a realistic corporate AD environment and focuses heavily on **Kerberos abuse**, **credential extraction**, and **privilege escalation through misconfigured domain groups**.

 - **Difficulty:** Hard
 - **OS:** Windows
-- **Category:** Active Directory
+- **Environment:** Active Directory Domain Controller
 - **Status:** Rooted ✅

 ---

-## Objectives
+## Services & Enumeration

-- Enumerate a Windows domain environment
-- Identify valid domain users
+Initial enumeration reveals a classic AD setup with the following key services:

+- DNS (53)
-- Abuse Kerberos authentication weaknesses
+- Kerberos (88)
-- Escalate privileges within Active Directory
-- Achieve Domain Administrator access
+- LDAP (389 / 3268)
+- SMB (445)
+- RPC
+- WinRM (5985)

+The exposed services clearly indicate that the target is a **Domain Controller**, making Active Directory enumeration the primary attack surface.

 ---

-## Enumeration
+## SMB Enumeration & User Discovery

-### Network Scanning
-Initial enumeration revealed common AD-related services:
-- DNS
-- Kerberos
-- LDAP
-- SMB
-- WinRM

-SMB enumeration exposed multiple shares, including backup-related directories containing sensitive domain data.

-### Domain Enumeration
-- Extracted and validated domain users
-- Identified Kerberos pre-authentication weaknesses
+SMB enumeration reveals accessible shares that allow:
+- Discovery of domain-related files
-- Enumerated domain structure and privileges
+- Extraction of **valid domain usernames**

+These usernames become critical for subsequent Kerberos-based attacks.

 ---

-## Initial Access
+## Initial Access — Kerberos AS-REP Roasting

-### Kerberos Abuse
-- Performed **AS-REP roasting** against users without Kerberos pre-authentication
+One of the identified domain users has **Kerberos pre-authentication disabled**.

+This misconfiguration allows:
+- Requesting an AS-REP response without valid credentials
+- Extracting an encrypted Kerberos hash
-- Successfully cracked a domain user password
+- Performing **offline password cracking**

-- Gained initial authenticated access to the domain
+Cracking the AS-REP hash yields valid domain credentials, granting authenticated access to additional resources.

 ---

-## Privilege Escalation
+## Credential Discovery

-### Lateral Movement
-- Accessed sensitive SMB backups
-- Extracted and analyzed domain data
-- Leveraged credential reuse and misconfigurations

-### Domain Escalation
-- Identified excessive privileges assigned to a service account
-- Abused Active Directory permissions to escalate privileges
-- Achieved **Domain Admin** access
+With authenticated SMB access:
+- Sensitive forensic artifacts are discovered in shared directories
+- These include memory dump files (e.g. LSASS-related data)

+Analyzing these files leads to the extraction of **additional credentials**, including an account with elevated privileges and **WinRM access**.

 ---

+## Privilege Escalation — Backup Operators Abuse

+The newly obtained account is a member of the **Backup Operators** group.

+This group has powerful rights within Active Directory, including:
+- Ability to back up system files
+- Access to sensitive domain data

+By abusing these privileges, it is possible to:
+- Dump the **Active Directory database (NTDS.dit)**
+- Extract password hashes for all domain users

+---

+## Domain Compromise

+From the dumped AD database:
+- Domain Administrator credentials are recovered
+- Full **Domain Admin** access is achieved

+This completes the attack chain and results in total domain compromise.

+---

 ## Flags
 - **User:** ✅
-- **Root:** ✅
+- **Root / Administrator:** ✅

 ---

 ## Key Takeaways
-- Always audit Kerberos pre-authentication settings
+- Kerberos pre-authentication should never be disabled unnecessarily
-- Restrict access to backup shares containing sensitive AD data
-- Enforce least privilege for service accounts
-- Regularly review Active Directory ACLs
+- Backup Operators is a highly privileged group and must be tightly controlled
+- Storing sensitive dumps or backups on accessible shares is extremely dangerous
+- Small AD misconfigurations can be chained into full domain takeover

 ---

 ## Tools Used
 - Nmap
-- SMBClient
+- SMBClient / enum4linux
-- Impacket
+- Impacket (Kerberos & AD attacks)
+- Hashcat / John the Ripper
-- Kerberos tools (AS-REP roasting)
+- Memory dump analysis tools
-- PowerView / AD enumeration utilities
+- NTDS extraction utilities

 ---

-## Notes
-This machine highlights how **small misconfigurations in Active Directory** can chain together into a full domain compromise.

----

 ## Disclaimer
-This write-up is for **educational purposes only** and was completed in a controlled lab environment provided by Hack The Box.
+This write-up is for **educational purposes only** and was performed in a controlled lab environment provided by Hack The Box.